intelij/hp-ecommerce-java/README.md

 ```
 ### Operations
 Note that all functions use the ECommerce client.
 See how it is initialized above.
+If no exception is thrown from the client, it means it got a valid response from the Handpoint ECommerce web service.
+Response is valid if it has reached the acquirer, and it can either be declined or approved.
+If an approval code is set it is approved, otherwise not.
+If an error occurs, there are three different kind of exceptions thrown.
+Exceptions are described below.
 In the examples below, variables are used to pass in to the client.
 Example values:

 ```java